-Anna Parks M.Ed, BCBA, LBA - Redmond Clinical Supervisor
+Anna Parks M.Ed, BCBA, LBA - Clinical Supervisor, Redmond Campus

 Anna started working in the field of applied behavioral analysis (ABA) in 2016 when she interned at Apex Summer Camp put on by the University of Washington (UW)'s Autism Center.
 It was there she discovered a passion for working with individuals with disabilities and watching them grow!
 She has worked as a behavior technician in clinical and home settings, and graduated with her Bachelor's in Psychology from UW.
 She then pursued her Master's in Special Education: ABA at the University of Washington while completing a fellowship in the Project DATA (Developmentally Appropriate Treatment for Autism) program at the Experimental Education Unit, an inclusive preschool on UW's campus.
 After graduating, she obtained her BCBA certification while completing an intensive supervisor development program.
 She is so excited to join the Madrone community, and has a passion for parent training and helping students achieve their highest potential!
 In her free time, she enjoys exercising, baking, and spending time with those closest to her.

-Tiffany Phillips, M.Ed, BCBA, LBA, BCBA Supervisor Early Intervention
+Tiffany Phillips, M.Ed, BCBA, LBA, BCBA Supervisor— Redmond Campus and Early Intervention

-Tiffany loves working in schools because of the community, communication, and collaboration that is available in this setting.
+Tiffany is so thrilled to be a part of the TMS team!
+She loves working in schools because of the community, communication, and collaboration that is available in this setting.
 Tiffany began working in before and after school programs over 10 years ago.
 It was there that she first started working with students with disabilities.
 She began modifying all of curriculum to ensure all students could access and be engaged in the program; it was here her passion for autism and ABA began.
 She studied psychology and education at the University of California, Davis and it is here she developed a passion for early intervention and inclusion.
 She moved to WA two years ago to pursue her M.Ed in special education, with an emphasis in ABA and graduated in 2019.
 Other topics she is passionate about include functions of behavior and increasing functional communication.
 Tiffany lives in Des Moines with her partner and their two cats Ringo and Lucy.
 Outside work Tiffany loves to be outdoors hiking or by the water.
 She enjoys cooking, interior design, and training cats.
 She also plays trombone and performs in the color guard of the Seattle Rainbow City band.

 Steven Sciortino, MS, BCBA, LBA BCBA Supervisor—Woodinville Campus